preservim/vim-markdown/README.md

 -   `g:vim_markdown_autowrite`

-    If you follow a link like this `[link text](link-url)` using the `ge` shortcut, this option will automatically save any edits you made before moving you:
+    If you follow a link like this `[link text](link-url)` using the `gy` shortcut, this option will automatically save any edits you made before moving you:

         let g:vim_markdown_autowrite = 1